periodic/magic-staple-proxy-generator/README.md

 A common problem I have is sharing cards between multiple decks.
 I have more than a few commander decks and I don't want to have to get multiples of expensive cards for all the decks.

-This program helps me print out my proxies that I need to keep track of what cards are where.
+This app helps me print out my proxies that I need to keep track of what cards are where.

+You can view it at https://periodic.github.io/magic-staple-proxy-generator

 My solution is to use a system of proxies that make it easy to swap cards into the correct decks.
 It works as follows.